browserengineering/book/book/security.md

 Same-origin Policy
 ==================

 However, new capabilities lead to new responsibilities.
-After all: any HTTP requests triggered by `XMLHttpRequest` will include cookies, which means they can potentially be used to steal or abuse private information.
-This is by design: when you "like" something, the corresponding HTTP request needs your cookie so the server associates the "like" to your account.
-But it also means that `XMLHttpRequest`s have access to private data, and thus need to protect it.
+HTTP requests sent with `XMLHttpRequest` include cookies.
+This is by design: when you "like" something, the the server needs to associate the "like" to your account.
+But it also means that `XMLHttpRequest` can access private data, and thus need to protect it.

-Let's imagine an attacker that wants to know your username on our guest book server.
+Let's imagine an attacker wants to know your username on our guest book server.
 When you're logged in, the guest book includes your username on the page (where it says "Hello, so and so"), so reading the guest book with your cookies is enough to determine your username.

-`XMLHttpRequest` could let them do that.
-Say the user visits the attacker's website,[^why-visit-attackers] which then executes the following script:
+With `XMLHttpRequest`, an attacker's website[^why-visit-attackers] could request the guest book page:

 [^why-visit-attackers]: Why is the user on the attacker's site?
     Perhaps it has funny memes, or it's been hacked and is being used